A Quantum Algorithm with Polylogarithmic Depth per Trotter Step for the Extended Hubbard Model: Results

 The depth of the quantum multiplier used in Eq.~\eqref{eq:Eab} and Eq.~\eqref{eq:translation} is governed by the input length, i.e., the bit length of the ancilla register that stores the multipole coefficients $M^A_{\ell m}$ for box $A$, which satisfy the bound:

 where $r_A$ is the radius of box $A$ (the upper bound of $r_{iA}$), and $Q_b$ denotes the number of electrons in a given box.
-After scaling $M^A_{\ell m}$ by $\ell! \, r_A^{\ell }$, the resulting value is strictly less than $Q$ and can be encoded as a binary fixed-point number.
+Here, $|\cdot|$ also denotes the complex modulus.
+After normalizing $M^{A}_{\ell m}$ by $\sqrt{(2\ell)!}\, r_A^\ell$, the resulting quantity is bounded by $Q$ and can be encoded as a binary fixed-point number.
 Hence, to represent $M^A_{\ell m}$ within binary precision $\epsilon_b$, we need at most:

 bits, where the first term encodes the integer range and the second term encodes the binary fractional precision.